brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Plans

-My family and I finally got back to South Africa again in July *(for 3 weeks)* and it turned out to be a special time seeing dear family and friends again after so long.
+My family and I are hoping to make a trip to Italy this year.
+Maybe base ourselves in the north for a few days around the [lakes](https://discovernorthernitaly.com/lakes-in-northern-italy/) and then somewhere central near to Rome.

 I'm hoping to get back into drumming this year.
 I miss it desperately and it's been far too long since I've played.
+My daughter's expressed an interest in learning so this may be my way of getting back into it.
 There's a fab music studio nearby called [The Hive Rooms](https://www.thehiverooms.com) that I reckon I'll be checking out soon.

 ---